James-Pirie/GamesLibrary/README.md

-# COMPSCI 235 Starter Repository for the Games WebApp Assignments
+# Starter Repository for the Games WebApp Assignments
 This is a starter repository for the games webapp assignments of CompSci 235 in Semester 2, 2023.

+Link to Original Repository: https://github.com/UoA-CS-Sindhwani-CS235-S2-2023/cs235-2023-gameswebapp-assignment-bdew314_jpir453_kshe912

 ## Description